Asynchronous One-Level and Two-Level Domain Decomposition Solvers: Domain decomposition methods

 \subsection{Two-level asynchronous RAS}

 From the mathematical description \eqref{eq:additiveRAS} of two-level additive RAS, one might be tempted to see the coarse-grid problem simply as an additional subdomain.
-From Figure~\ref{alg:additiveRAS} the fundamental differences between the subdomains and the coarse-grid problem become apparent.
+From \Cref{alg:additiveRAS} the fundamental differences between the subdomains and the coarse-grid problem become apparent.
 Subdomains determine the right-hand side for their local solve and correct it by transmitting boundary data to their neighbors.
-The coarse-grid, on the other hand, receives its entire right-hand side from the subdomains, and hence has to communicate with every single one of them.
+The coarse grid, on the other hand, receives its entire right-hand side from the subdomains, and hence it has to communicate with every single one of them.

-In order to perform asynchronous coarse-grid solves, we therefore need to make sure that all the right-hand side data necessary for the solve has been received on the coarse grid.
+In order to perform asynchronous coarse-grid solves, we therefore need to make sure that all the right-hand side data necessary for the solve has been received by the processes responsible for the coarse grid.
 Moreover, corrections sent by the coarse grid should be used exactly once by the subdomains.
-This is achieved by not only allocating memory regions to hold the coarse grid right-hand side on the coarse grid rank and the coarse grid correction on the subdomains, but also Boolean variables that are polled to determine whether writing or reading right-hand side or solution is permitted.
-More precisely, writing of the local subdomain residuals to the coarse grid memory region of \({ \vec{r}_{0}}\) is contingent upon the state of the Boolean variable \({ \mathtt{canWriteRHS}_{p}}\).
-(See Figure~\ref{alg:AsyncAdditiveRAS}.)
+This is achieved by not only allocating memory regions to hold the coarse-grid right-hand side on the coarse-grid processes and the coarse-grid correction on the subdomains, but also Boolean variables that are polled to determine whether writing or reading right-hand side or solution data is permitted.
+More precisely, writing of the local subdomain residuals to the coarse-grid memory region of \({ \vec{r}_{0}}\) is contingent upon the state of the Boolean variable \({ \mathtt{canWriteRHS}_{p}}\).
+(See \Cref{alg:AsyncAdditiveRAS}.)
 When \({ \mathtt{canWriteRHS}_{p}}\) is \texttt{True}, right-hand side data is written to the coarse grid, otherwise this operation is omitted.
 Here, the subscripts are used to signify the MPI rank owning the accessed memory region.
-As before, index \(0\) corresponds to the coarse grid and indices \(1,\dots,P\) correspond to the subdomains.
+As before, index \(0\) corresponds to the (potentially distributed) coarse grid and indices \(1,\dots,P\) correspond to the subdomains.
 To improve readability, we show access to a memory region on the calling process in blue, while remote access is printed in red.